HaroldPetersInskipp/node-red-contrib-convert-kitchen/README.md

 ### Bugs reports and feature requests

-Please report any issues or enhancement requests at <a href="https://github.com/HaroldPetersInskipp/node-red-contrib-convert-kitchen/issues">GitHub</a>.
+Please report any issues or feature requests at <a href="https://github.com/HaroldPetersInskipp/node-red-contrib-convert-kitchen/issues">GitHub</a>.